 And some of the protesters are going to be probably, you know, bad people trying to make bad things happen.

-So you can have fake protesters and your fake uh completely useless protests.
+So you're going to have fake protesters and your fake, completely useless protests.

-Anyway, um, I asked Grok, what would be some of the examples of what the Trump administration is doing that would look like authoritarianism, which would cause the entire country to want to do a no kings uh kind of uh protest?
+Anyway, I asked Grok, what would be some of the examples of what the Trump administration is doing that would look like authoritarianism, which would cause the entire country to want to do a no-kings kind of protest?

 Here are the things that Grok said.